 - Using your personal credit card

 Using your credit card to pay for minor home renovations may well be the simplest option to finance your upcoming project.
-Be aware that credit cards often have higher interest rates than other types of bank lending such as a personal loan, and rigid repayment terms.
+Credit cards often have higher interest rates than other types of bank lending and rigid repayment terms.

-A credit card might be useful for purchasing the supplies and materials you’ll need for your project however, you will need to check that your chosen tradespeople accept credit card payments, as cash advances on your credit card to pay your contractors with cash can quickly escalate your interest charges.
+A credit card might be useful for purchasing the supplies and materials you’ll need for your project.
+Check that your chosen tradespeople accept credit card payments though.
+Cash advances on your credit card to pay your contractors with cash can quickly escalate your interest charges.

 - Construction Loan

-Construction loans don’t pay out a lump sum, but rather have a staged release of funding, which can have the benefit of staggering your interest payment commitments too.
-Often, the loan is paid directly to your builder or construction company.
+Construction loans don’t pay out a lump sum of money.
+They have a staged release of funding, which can have the benefit of staggering your interest payment commitments too.
+Often the construction loan is paid directly to your builder or construction company.

 - Using your personal savings

 It may be that you can supplement your savings with another finance option.
-By using your savings first, you’ll save on interest costs, or by keeping your savings in reserve, you’ll be able to tackle any budget blowouts without needing to look at other finance options.
+By using your savings first, you’ll save on interest costs.
+Or keeping your savings in reserve, to offset any budget blowouts and avoid other finance options.

-As we navigate a recession, and our work habits change to people having more flexible work practices (and working from home more), people are spending more time at home, and want their home to work better in this flexible working world.
+Our work habits are changing to people having more flexible work practices (and working from home more).
+We are spending more time at home, and want our homes to work better in this flexible working world.
 Renovations are often a cheaper alternative to moving house to get what you want from your “dream house”.
 Just do your homework first to ensure you understand the upfront and ongoing costs of your project.

-Financing doesn’t need to be a headache.
+Financing your renovation doesn’t need to be difficult.
 Good research and a solid plan can take much of the stress out of such a big decision.